spotify/confidence-sdk-js/packages/react/README.md

 }
 ```

+Anywhere in the sub-tree under the `ConfidenceProvider` you can now access the confidence instance with the `useConfidence()` hook.
+The hook actually returns an instance of `ConfidenceReact` which is a wrapper around the normal `Confidence` API with some slight adaptations to integrate better with React.
+You can read more about the differences in the following sections.

 ### Managing context

-The `useConfidence()` hook supports the [standard context API's](https://github.com/spotify/confidence-sdk-js/blob/main/packages/sdk/README.md#setting-the-context).
+The `ConfidenceReact` instance supports the [standard context API](https://github.com/spotify/confidence-sdk-js/blob/main/packages/sdk/README.md#setting-the-context).
 Additionally, the following wrapper component can be used to wrap a sub tree with additional context data.

 ```ts
 <ConfidenceProvider.WithContext context={{ user_name: 'John Doe' }}>